Marriage And The Land Of Disability

 Love is work.
 My husband does own a pair or two of spectacularly ugly shoes.
 I’m positive my closet hides at least one pair of Swedish wooden bone ugly clogs.
 But, love has been a choice we’ve made.
 I never had the experience of falling in love.
 I’ve fallen in puddles and potholes, though, and my experience with that has been that falling blows.
 I have worked and made a decision to love who I am with.

-Fresh in my mind are the overnights my husband and I take away periodically and what a gift they are (and I do understand how incredibly gifted and lucky we are here.
+Fresh in my mind is the overnights my husband and I take away periodically and what a gift they are (and I do understand how incredibly gifted and lucky we are here.
 Not everybody has extended family who can or will step up to offer a chance to get away like that).
-But, more importantly ringing in my ears are all of those conversations, the simple free gift of talk, that we have.
-We talk, we plan, we dream, we take time to build each other up.
-It’s free and it can be done in small moments and built up like any other muscle if you both decide to.
+But, more importantly, ringing in my ears are all of those conversations, the simple free gift of talk, that we have.

 Even though our kids might be, and usually are, standing there clamoring for attention I get that kiss first.
 And then he bends to hug his kids.
 He is the source of outright love for those kids.
 So, even though his focus is not on therapy or diet or any of that he is delighted by them.